Varying-Vagrant-Vagrants/VVV/docs/en-US/governance.md

 ## Project Administration

+As VVV has grown, so has the number of tools used to administer the project.

 ### GitHub organization

+The [Varying Vagrant Vagrants GitHub organization](https://github.com/Varying-Vagrant-Vagrants) is owned by Jeremy Felt in that it's his email address that is assigned as the "Billing email".
+Lorelei Aurora's membership level is also set to "Owner".
+All lead developers and committers have permissions to create new repositories.
+The organization is currently configured under the free plan and there are no private repositories.

 ### VVV Website

+The VVV website is located at [https://varyingvagrantvagrants.org](https://varyingvagrantvagrants.org).

 #### Domain name

+The `varyingvagrantvagrants.org` and `varyingvagrantvagrants.com` domains are owned by Jeremy Felt.

 #### Server

+The `varyingvagrantvagrants.org` domain is assigned to a virtual machine, hosted with Linode.
+That server is managed and paid for by Jeremy Felt.

 #### S3 account

+Documentation from VVV's repositories is deployed directly to an S3 bucket.
+That buck is managed and paid for by Jeremy Felt.

 #### Google Analytics

+Google Analytics is used to track visitors on the `varyingvagrantvagrants.org` domain.
+That account is managed by Jeremy Felt.